Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Model and Preliminary Analysis

 Based on the conventional structure of VR-protected categories in India, papers in the literature assume that no individual belongs to multiple VR-protected categories.
-Motivated by the Dissenting opinion in \textit{Janhit Abhiyan (2022)\/}, we drop this assumption.
-We refer to VR-protected categories as \textbf{overlapping\/} if some individuals are members of multiple VR-protected categories, and as \textbf{non-overlapping\/} if each individual is a member of at most one VR-protected category.
+Motivated by the Dissenting Opinion in \textit{Janhit Abhiyan (2022)\/}, we drop this assumption.
+We refer to VR-protected categories as \textbf{overlapping\/} if some individuals can be members of multiple VR-protected categories, and as \textbf{non-overlapping\/} if each individual is a member of at most one VR-protected category.
+For the latter case, let $\memone \subsetneq \mem$ denote the class of non-overlapping category membership profiles.
+That is, for each $\rho \in \memone$,

 For any VR-protected category $c\in \calr$, let $q^c \in \mathbb{N}$ be the number of positions that are exclusively set aside for the members of category $c$.\footnote{This type of protective policy is sometimes referred to as \textit{hard reserve\/} policy.} These provisions are referred to as \textbf{VR-protected positions at category} {\boldmath $c$}.
 For any VR-protected category $c\in \calr$, let $\cale^c(\rho)=\cali^c(\rho)$ denote the set of individuals who are \textbf{eligible for VR-protected positions at category} {\boldmath $c$}.
 The total number of VR-protected positions is no more than the number of all positions.
 That is,